grimmelm/ctech404/ctech402/module_5/M5_H5P_Functions-and-Mutability/exercise_specs.md

 c.
 [1,2,3,5]<b> # correct </b> <br>
 d.
 ERROR

 Should we have an open ended question?
-Explain why the last didnt work?
+Explain why this worked as it did?
-Also, perhaps show two code snippets and ask which will result in the following...

 What is the result of <code>a</code> after the program finishes executing?